 Everyone at the hotel was welcoming, helpful and friendly and I felt very comfortable staying there alone.
 I also noticed how quickly I felt at home in my room.
 The Inspira is a modern eco-friendly hotel that actively strives to continually improve its sustainability policies.
 I was also impressed by their support of a number of charities and local community projects including maintaining a section of the Lisbon botanical gardens, passing on unused food to local families in need and raising money through the sale of their own brand of water to fund the building of wells in Africa and so much more.
 I’ve never come across anything quite like it and it’s especially impressive for a city centre hotel.

-For more accommodation ideas, Julie Dawn Fox has written a great guide about Where to Stay in Lisbon.
+For more accommodation ideas, Julie Dawn Fox has written a great guide about Where to Stay in Lisbon or you might prefer to stay in one of the great hostels in Lisbon.
+Hostels weren’t so stylish in my backpacking days!

 above: Part of the walk along Avenida da Liberdade from my hotel to the city centre